astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: list of list of float*,
    *defaut: [[0.0, 0.0, 0.0]]*,
-   Not used
-   High Order spot scale in mili arcsec.
-Why list of list and why three?
+   High Order spot parameters: two axes scale values in milliarcsec (only max value is used) and angle (angle is not used).
+Why list?

 .. option:: SpectralBandwidth